yesdevnull/Making-Your-Site-Faster/Making Your Site Faster.md

 ## 1. Minimise HTTP requests
 - Each additional request adds downtimes due to DNS lookups and initiating a GET request for the file
-- Most browsers allow a maximum of 8 concurrent requests per unique domain name
+- Most browsers allow a maximum of 8 concurrent requests per unique domain name (not IP address, so use those CNAMEs)
+- Concatenate, but do it wisely

 ---